JanaSchwarzerova/HorGeneVis/README.md

 # HorGeneVis: Horizontal Gene Transfer Visualization

-# Horizontal Gene Transfer Analysis

-This project involves the analysis of horizontal gene transfer (HGT) between individual taxonomic categories using genomic data.
+This R toolbox involves the analysis of horizontal gene transfer (HGT) between individual taxonomic categories using genomic data.
 The analysis is performed using R version 4.1.3.

 ## Analysis Overview